FaultyPine/HDR-Release/README.md

 # HDR-Release
- A simple repo to house the current release version of HDR
+ A simple repo to house the current release version of HDR and its addons

 # Pull Requests